-Location – If your company is a local business serving UK, you should expect a high bounce rate from outside of California.
+Location – If your company is a local business serving customers in the UK, you should expect a high bounce rate from outside of the UK.
 If you are a local business, definitely segment your traffic to understand how traffic is performing within your local area and avoid it being skewed by irrelevant visits.

-Device – A desktop user, tablet user and a mobile user often have different intent.
-For example, we expect more people to bounce on a mobile device than a desktop/tablet user, because mobile users are often looking for specific info like an answer to a question versus casually browsing or shopping.
+Device – A desktop user, tablet user, and a mobile user often have different intents.
+For example, we expect more people to bounce on a mobile device than a desktop/tablet user because mobile users are often looking for specific info like an answer to a question versus casually browsing or shopping.

-New vs Returning – A returning visitor has different intent than does a new visitor.
-It is common for new visitors to have a higher bounce rate than returning visitors since they are less familiar with your brand.
-You should segment your traffic to optimize individually for new visitors and returning visitors.
+New vs Returning – A returning visitor has a different intent to a new visitor.
+It is common for new visitors to have a higher bounce rate than returning visitors since they are less familiar with your brand or your website.
+You should segment your traffic to optimise individually for new visitors and returning visitors.

-Medium – People coming to your site from the many possible mediums such as website referral, email, social, direct, organic, paid, display, offline, pr, and etc have different expectations set and will often have substantially different bounce rates.
+Medium – People coming to your site through different mediums such as website referral, email, social, direct, organic, paid, display, offline, press releases etc will often have different expectations and may well have substantially different bounce rates.

-If an alarming amount of users bouncing you may need to rethink your website, SEO and digital marketing strategy.
+If an alarming amount of users bounce you may need to rethink your website, SEO or digital marketing strategy.

 11. Website Speed

 Your website’s loading time is a major factor in people either staying or leaving the site and never returning.
 Kissmetrics published a great infographic on the subject.
 We recommend you use a tool like YSlow, Google Page Speed Insights or Pingdom and find out how long your site takes to load.
 If your score is not up to par, then you need to rethink those elements of your website slowing it down.
 Images and the size of images can often be a factor.
 Find out more from our blog on the importance of image optimisation online

-Stories of websites and social media feeds getting hacked are becoming more and more frequent.
-Security flaws can rear their ugly heads on any website, new or old, but the likelihood of security flaws affecting an older website is much greater as it relies on older technology.
+Stories of websites and social media feed getting hacked are becoming more and more frequent.
+Security flaws can rear their ugly heads on any website, new or old, but the likelihood of security flaws affecting an older website is much greater as it relies on older less secure coding and technology.

 14. Website Integration

-For the vast majority of businesses, integrated websites are essential in delivering the requisite service levels.
+For the vast majority of businesses, integrated websites are essential for delivering the requisite service levels.
 We’ve outlined our benefits for website integration here.
 Your customers will expect access to a blog, contact form, support form and if applicable, shopping functionality, all on one easy to use website.
 They will require a single login and rapid access to accurate and timely information at all times.
-Integrating your site with your back-office order fulfillment, tracking, billing and CRM systems such as Sage, MS Dynamics or Salesforce reduces the likelihood of mistakes and confusion.
+Integrating your site with your back-office order fulfilment, tracking, billing and CRM systems such as Sage, MS Dynamics or Salesforce reduce the likelihood of mistakes and confusion.
 Many small businesses start out using a collection of open source tools for different activities, only to be forced to use a complex, error-prone and time-consuming strategy involving manually copying information from one system to another.

-A website refresh is the perfect time to find ways to save admin time and improve customer service.
+A website refresh is a perfect time to find ways to save admin time and improve customer service.